 “There was this sense of urgency to really say, ‘Well, what’s going on?
 And what opportunities do we need to explore in teacher training?’”
 Maloney Leaf said.

 Together, St. Clair and Maloney Leaf began what is now a five-year-long collaboration in which they aim to address and amend why both pre-service and active educators experience difficulties in the transfer of lesson design to classroom instruction, specifically surrounding the instruction engaged with Native arts.
 In the past, St. Clair visited with each year’s cohort of pre-service teachers in the Arts in Education program.
-In addition to this year, the graduate students will put their lessons to action at the Weisman Art Museum (WAM) at the University of Minnesota WAM in an afternoon workshop: Connecting Past and Present: Indigenous Storytelling.
+In addition to this year, the graduate students will put their lessons to action at the Weisman Art Museum (WAM) at the University of Minnesota WAM in an afternoon workshop: Connecting Past and Present through Indigenous Art.
 St. Clair and Maloney Leaf partnered with Jamee Yung, Director of Education at WAM, to create an opportunity for middle school students and also give the cohort practical hands-on experience teaching about Native arts and culture.

 “Every American institution that has been created is based on the undermining or the attack on Indigenous institutions, and on top of that, there’s been erasure,” St. Clair said.
 “It’s really important to use institutional power to recognize that process and to do work to elevate those things that have been protected and saved under very difficult circumstances.”

 St. Clair went on to discuss how Native cultural expressions were developed to be of this land.
 Based on the land, the landscape, plants, animals, and weather patterns, Native arts were created to be a connection to this place.
 Other artistic expressions were not.

 “Again, we see an erasure of those Indigenous expressions and an elevation of others,” St. Clair said.